-Walking Wounded are a 5 piece band from pre-hipster Hackney in East London playing cutting edge original material in a myriad of styles: from Punk to Arabic to Balkan, Celtic to Reggae, Ska to Rock (and more), featuring: Christine Taylor on accordion; Jonny Owen on harmonica and vocals; Hugh Poulton on vocals and guitar; Adrian Teasdale on bass (he tragically died 2/2/2021); and Arnold Lane on percussion.
+Walking Wounded are a 5 piece band from pre-hipster Hackney in East London playing cutting edge original material in a myriad of styles: from Punk to Arabic to Balkan, Celtic to Reggae, Ska to Rock (and more), featuring: Christine Taylor on accordion; Jonny Owen on harmonica and vocals; Hugh Poulton on vocals and guitar; Zak Poulton on bass (replacing Adrian Teasdale who tragically died 2/2/2021); and Arnold Lane on percussion.
 Founded in 1976 by Hugh, the band went through various personnel and occasional name changes – for some time as ‘The Politburo’ and then ‘Furious Babes’- playing essentially punk rock until the early 1990s when the present incarnation began to emerge from weekly drunken sessions at Hackney’s Chats Palace community centre.
 The departure of mandolins, banjo and fiddle, and the arrival of Chris on accordion finally solidified the band’s unique sound blending elements of Celtic, Arabic, Balkan, Gypsy, Rock, Reggae, Ska, Punk and even at times tinges of Country and Jazz!
 Their live act has been honed and perfected and despite being essentially an ‘acoustic’ band they rock with a rare energy and literally work up a sweat.

 Don’t be fooled – despite their eclecticism the Wounded retain their distinctive sound that makes them instantly recognisable and the band rock with an energy that many an electric band would envy.
 The band were one of the winners of the 2004 Glastonbury unsigned bands competition and one of The Guardian’s ‘Best of the rest’ at Glastonbury 2004.